 Women: Women can suffer from the endocrine disorder PCOS – polycystic ovarian syndrome – which elevates testosterone and insulin levels.
 This can mean weight gain and menstrual disorders (very common), infertility, acne and male pattern hair growth (such as facial hair).
 A low-carbohydrate diet is a good treatment for this.
 More on PCOS.

 During menopause, a woman’s level of the female sex hormone estrogen drops.
 This often causes some weight gain, especially around the gut (so-called central obesity).
-Any excess weight gained after menopause will tend to be less femininely proportioned, less curvy.
+Excess weight gained after menopause will tend to be proportioned less like for a fertile woman, less curvy.

 Men: From middle age and onwards, men experience gradually declining levels of the male sex hormone testosterone.
 This leads to slight weight gain, also typically around the gut, and decreased muscle mass.